-Law 4808/2021 states that the termination of an employment agreement of employees who serve as members of trade unions BoDs may occur only if based on serious grounds.
+Law 4808/2021 states that the termination of an employment agreement of employees who serve as members of trade unions BoDs may occur only if based on serious grounds (termination for cause).
 This kind of protection is in force throughout the employees' tenure as a BoD member and up to one (1) year after the expiry of their tenure.